 What This License Does Not Allow

 - Having more than one loaded firearm in the vehicle.

 - Having a loaded firearm in or on a motor vehicle between sunset and sunrise.

 - Have a current year NYS hunting license.

 - Have two 2" x 2" passport type photographs for your ID card.
-(Follow passport photo requirements (External Link) established by U.S. Department of State).
+(Follow passport photo requirements (Leaves DEC website) established by U.S. Department of State).

 - A licensed physician must complete and sign a section of the application.